128 hen harriers confirmed ‘missing’ or illegally killed in UK since 2018, most of them on or close to grouse moors

 I’ve been compiling this list only since 2018 because that is the year that the grouse shooting industry ‘leaders’ would have us believe that the criminal persecution of hen harriers had stopped and that these birds were being welcomed back on to the UK’s grouse moors (see here).

 This assertion was made shortly before the publication of a devastating new scientific paper that demonstrated that 72% of satellite-tagged hen harriers were confirmed or considered likely to have been illegally killed, and this was ten times more likely to occur over areas of land managed for grouse shooting relative to other land uses (see here).
-Incidentally, a further scientific paper published in 2023 by scientists at the RSPB, utilising even more recent data, echoed these results – see here).
+A further scientific paper published in 2023 by scientists at the RSPB, utilising even more recent data, echoed these results – see here).

 2018 was also the year that Natural England issued a licence to begin a hen harrier brood meddling trial on grouse moors in northern England.
 For new blog readers, hen harrier brood meddling is a conservation sham sanctioned by DEFRA as part of its ludicrous ‘Hen Harrier Action Plan‘ and carried out by Natural England (NE), in cahoots with the very industry responsible for the species’ catastrophic decline in England.
 For more background see here and for a critical evaluation of the trial after 5 years see this report by Wild Justice.
+This year the brood meddling trial appears to have collapsed for reasons which are not yet clear (see here).

 Brood meddling has been described as a sort of ‘gentleman’s agreement’ by commentator Stephen Welch: